3 Rules

 Keeper players -

-Each team will be allowed to have 3 keepers beginning in the 24-25 season, one of which must be a prospect.
+Each team will be allowed to have 2 keepers beginning in the 25-26 season.
 The keepers must be declared by July 15th after the completion of the season.
 The maximum term for a keeper is three seasons and that term balance transfers if the player is traded to another team.
-You are not required to keep any players if you do not wish too unless the deadline has already passed and you made the commitment to a player(s).
-GM's that have committed to keeping players will have that many less draft selections the following season. ***Goalies are excluded from being selected as keepers!
+The drafting season is considered the first year of thier contract. ***Goalies are excluded from being selected as keepers!

 Activating/Benching Players-